 Do I need to remove the skin of the squash before cooking?

 No, the skin of the butternut squash should not be removed before cooking.
-While cooking, keeping the skin on and the face of the squash down allows the squash to cook properly, resulting in a wonderfully soft inside that is easy to remove after it's done cooking.
+While cooking, keeping the skin on and the face of the squash down allows it to cook properly, resulting in a wonderfully soft inside that is easy to remove after it's done cooking.

 Other Tasty Vegan Recipes You'll Love